Forthcoming Event – October 2015

 For further information and a downloadable application form please go to the membership page.

-In this election year NAYJ wants to ensure that politicians are aware of our key issues for the youth justice system in England and Wales.
+With a new Conservative majority government in place the NAYJ wants to ensure that politicians are aware of our key issues for the youth justice system in England and Wales.
 Click here to read and download a copy of the NAYJ Youth Justice Manifesto